Clustering multivariate functional data using the epigraph and hypograph indices: a case study on Madrid air quality: Applications to real data

 \section{Applications to real data}

-In this section, EHyClus for multivariate functional data as proposed in Section \ref{ehyclus} and tested in different simulated datasets in Section \ref{simul}, is applied to two real datasets.
-The first one is the Canadian Weather dataset, highly used in the literature.
-The second one is a surveillance video data named ``WalkByShop1front".
+In this section, EHyClus for MFD is applied to two real datasets.
+The first is the widely studied Canadian Weather dataset, and the second is a dataset concerning air quality in Madrid.